Instant Car Title Loans logo

 Instant Car Title Loans is a family-owned and operated title lender established in 1991, currently owned and operated by Garett Bethenod with over 30 years in the industry.
 The company is located in Doraville, Georgia and serves the Atlanta area with a focus on vehicle title-based lending.

 The company specializes in title loans secured by vehicle collateral, including cars, SUVs, trucks, exotic vehicles, motorcycles, and boats.
-Their core service is providing quick cash loans where customers use their vehicle title as collateral.
-They advertise a 10-minute credit-check-free approval process and same-day funding capability.
+Their core service is providing short-term cash access loans where customers use their vehicle title as collateral.
+They advertise a 10-minute credit-check-free approval process and provider-stated funding timing capability.
 Customers must bring the vehicle, a lien-free title, proof of residency, and government-issued ID to apply.

 Instant Car Title Loans distinguishes itself through personalized service, with named loan officers (Osiris and Claribel) available to guide customers through the process.
 The company holds an A+ rating with the Better Business Bureau and emphasizes confidentiality.
 Customer testimonials highlight fast processing, professional staff, friendly service, and willingness to work with customers on loan amounts.
 One customer specifically mentions receiving a month free of interest.